CorradoMotta/ASV_interface/README.md

 ```
 <a name="controller"></a>
 ### Controller

 Another way to control the vehicle in RAW mode is by using a game controller.
 At the
 time of writing the supported controller is the Thrustmaster USB Joystick for PC.
-The module to control the joystick is build-in but you need to manually install the dll.
-To do so, follow these steps:
+The module to control the joystick is build-in, taken from a [GitHub project](https://github.com/alex-spataru/QJoysticks), but you need to manually add the dll library.
+To do so, follow the following steps:

-1. Download the appropriate dll from the SDL release [webiste](https://github.com/libsdl-org/SDL/releases/tag/release-2.24.2), in my case `SDL2-2.24.2-win32-x64.zip
+1. Download the appropriate dll from the SDL release [website](https://github.com/libsdl-org/SDL/releases/tag/release-2.24.2), in my case `SDL2-2.24.2-win32-x64.zip
 `.
-2. Add it to the directory ASV_interface\3rd_parties\QJoysticks\lib\SDL\bin\windows\mingw
+2. Add it to the directory with path `ASV_interface\3rd_parties\QJoysticks\lib\SDL\bin\windows\mingw`.
 3. Restart the app.

 This controller has 3 available axis and 4 buttons.
 Three of the four buttons are used to switch between the